triggerdotdev/trigger.dev/README.md

 # About Trigger.dev

-Create long-running jobs directly in your codebase with features like API integrations, webhooks, scheduling and delays.
+Create long-running jobs directly in your codebase with features such as API integrations, webhooks, scheduling, and delays.

 ## Long running Jobs on serverless

-Reliably run jobs and don’t worry about function timeouts, we handle those for you.
+Reliably run jobs without worrying about function timeouts; we handle those for you.

 - Auto-resume after a function timeout
 - Auto-resume after a server outage